cncf/wg-serverless/workflow/spec/spec.md

     "description": "Event associated with a State",
     "properties": {
         "condition": {
-            "type": "string",
+          "description": "Condition consisting of Boolean operation of events that will trigger ", "$ref": "#/definitions/condition"
-            "description": "Boolean expression which consists of one or more Event operands and the Boolean operators" },
+        },
         "timeout": {
             "type": "string",